mstksg/inCode/copy/entries/lenses-and-prisms.md

 True
 ```

-Note that if we look at lenses as embodying "record fields" (things that give
+[^absrec]: Note that if we look at lenses as embodying "record fields" (things
-you the ability to "get" a field, and "modify" a field --- corresponding with
+that give you the ability to "get" a field, and "modify" a field ---
-`view` and `set`), we can think of `mysteryLens1` as an *abstract record field*
+corresponding with `view` and `set`), we can think of `mysteryLens1` as an
-into the Leftness/Rightness of a value.
-Thinking of lenses as defining
+*abstract record field* into the Leftness/Rightness of a value.
+Thinking of
-abstract record fields is a [common tool for backwards
+lenses as defining abstract record fields is a [common tool for backwards
 compatiblity][lens-records].

 [lens-records]: http://blog.ezyang.com/2016/12/a-tale-of-backwards-compatibility-in-asts/